 This Custom made shearling jacket got finished just in time for the polar vortex we are now experiencing in NYC.

-Thanks to my clients persistence and luck in timing we walked into the vendor the day these goods arrived!
-The demand for this finish is high, if we’d been a day later, we’d have missed them completely!
-That’s how hard it can be to source certain items when you are not purchasing large quantities.
+Thanks to a luck in timing I walked into the vendor the day these goods arrived.
+The demand for this finish is high, so if I’d been a day later, I’d likely have missed them completely!
+That’s how hard it can be to source very specific items when you are not purchasing large quantities.